1972 Indianapolis 500: Electro-PACER Light System / Rule changes

 The Carburetion Day practice session was expanded to allow the drivers more opportunity to practice under the new Electro-PACER Light system.
 The new devices were installed around the track to facilitate enforcement of the caution periods.
 At the time, the pace car was not utilized during caution periods, nor did the field pack up under yellow.

 The PACER system featured a series of eight message panels situated around the track at equal intervals.
 They were programmed to enforce an 80 mph speed limit during caution periods.
 Drivers were instructed to hold their position under yellow, and each message board around the track would display a number from 1 to 9, illustrating the gap between themselves and the car in front of him.
 The goal and the requirement was to keep the numbers consistent at all of the boards around the entire circuit.
 For instance, if a driver saw a "7" on the first board he encountered, he was to drive at such a speed that would display a "7" at all of the boards around the circuit for the remainder of the caution period.
 If he saw a "6" on the next board, it indicated that he was going too fast, and he would have to slow down a bit.
 If it displayed an "8" on the next board, that meant he was driving too slow, and needed to speed up slightly.
+In addition to the digits, three small indicator lights were added on the top of each board - each representing a 1/4 fraction of a digit - to allow for "fine tuning" of the gaps.
 Officials were stationed around the track to observe and issue penalties for violating the PACER system, which could mean a one-lap penalty for repeated abuse.